fbpx

 Additionally, factors such as your credit score, debt-to-income ratio (DTI), and any negative marks on your credit history will come into play.
 But mortgages for self-employed borrowers are definitely available, and more lenders offer them than you might think!

 Quontic, in fact, offers prime mortgage loans to qualified self-employed borrowers all the time!
-Our Community Development Loans, or CDLs, are specifically designed for non-traditional income earners, including entrepreneurs, small business owners, and independent contractors.
+Our Non-Traditional Mortgages, are specifically designed for non-traditional income earners, including entrepreneurs, small business owners, and independent contractors.
 Our holistic qualification process takes into account your entire financial history — not just your credit report or your paystubs.

 We also offer FHA mortgages, VA loans, and conventional loans for first-time homeowners, real estate investors, and those looking to refinance existing property.1